-Also, changing demographics, including an aging population and an increase in single person households, will further requirements for flexibility in the size and type of dwellings, as well as demand for retirement villages and care facilities in residential areas than 400m2, with 4% associated with sites of less than 300m2.
-Intensification, (as associated with new dwellings on sites less than 400m2) in the other major settlements has generated less demand (Geraldine 7%.
-Temuka 11% and Pleasant Point 2%).
-A component of the Canterbury Regional Policy Statement requirement for consolidated growth will be to provide and encourage higher levels of intensification within our urban settlements.
+Also, changing demographics, including an aging population and an increase in single person households, will further requirements for flexibility in the size and type of dwellings, as well as demand for retirement villages and care facilities in residential areas.

 Small houses, flats, or apartments on low maintenance sites are required in different forms, locations and price brackets.
 Providing for this form of housing requires flexibility and market demand to enable areas to be developed more densely than conventional family homes.